 Italy’s funding for global education is increasing

-In addition, Italy supports the Global Partnership for Education (GPE), providing US$47 million to GPE since it became a donor in 2005 (as of December 2017).
-This makes it the 13th-largest donor to GPE.
-In February 2018, Italy pledged €12 million (US$15.6 million) for the 2018-2020 pledging period.
+In addition, Italy supports the Global Partnership for Education (GPE), providing US$52 million to GPE since it became a donor in 2005 (as of April 2019).
+This makes it the 16th-largest donor to GPE.
+In February 2018, Italy pledged €12 million (US$16 million) for the 2018 to 2020 pledging period.
 The Programming Guidelines specifically mention Italy’s support for GPE, identifying it as the principle financing mechanism for activities to attain the Sustainable Development Goal 4 (SDG4).

 DGCS defines education priorities; AICS leads implementation

 The Directorate General for Development Cooperation (DGCS) within the Ministry of Foreign Affairs and International Cooperation (MAECI) is in charge of defining the strategic direction of Italy’s education policy.
 The DGCS’s office for programming of development cooperation, its geographic offices, and the unit for multilateral cooperation are relevant actors for defining Italy’s bilateral and multilateral education policy.
 The Italian Agency for Development Cooperation (AICS), is in charge of program implementation.
 AICS’s office for ’Human Development’ is responsible for education projects.